Reader Success Story:

 And by the way, many of the people I met were Stanford alumni who agreed to talk to current students about their career and professions.
 And what I found very interesting was their response when I asked them how many people had contacted them.
 Virtually all of them said, "You're the first one."
 Or, "Someone calls every third year."
 In other words, most people just don't make this kind of effort.

 Well to finish up my own story, the woman who worked for the private equity firm didn't have time to take a call or meet with me to talk about how she liked her time at McKinsey, and for me to learn more about what she does now.

 Well the recruiting coordinator called me, said this person suggested I be given an interview, and she went on to explain that McKinsey would be on campus in about six months.
-Hint - recruiting coordinators have a slow season, and I had made contact with this person during her slow month... so she had plenty of time to call me back.
+Hint - recruiting coordinators have a slow season, and I had contacted this person during her slow month... so she had plenty of time to call me back.

-So long story short, my consulting resume was the very first resume received out of 400 Stanford applicants.
-And when the recruiting coordinator came on campus to do the information session, I went up to say "Hi," introduced myself by my name... and she says, "Ohhh....
+Long story short, my consulting resume was the very first resume received out of 400 Stanford applicants.
+And when the recruiting coordinator came on campus to do the information session, I went up to say "Hi," introduced myself by my name... and she says, "Oh....
 You're Victor Cheng... it's so nice to finally meet you."